yashu1wwww/IMDb-Movies-And-TV-Shows-Ratings-Counts/README.md

 Just Enter Movie Name or Tv Show

-# Ex: War Or War Ratings
+# Ex: Gozdilla or Godzilla 2014

-Breaking Bad Or Breaking Bad Ratings

 # you can change the text in the URL for another search.